cbsteh/Sawit.jl/README.md

 ## Daily weather file
 Daily weather file for a given site must be prepared.
 The file must have at least four daily weather parameters: min. and max. air temperature (deg.
 Celcius), mean daily wind speed (m/s), and daily rainfall amount (mm).
 Refer to the sample Merlimau weather file `merlimau-wthr.csv`.

-Weather data must be arranged by rows to represent the weather for each day, and each column represents the weather proprties.
+Weather data must be arranged by rows to represent the weather for each day, and each column represents the weather properties.
 All values are separated by comma (comma-delimited values or CSV).
 The weather file must be in plain text format.

-For instance, the first few lines in the sample Merlimau weather file are:
+For instance, the first few lines in the sample Merlimau weather file are as follows:

 ```
 year,month,day,tmin,tmax,wind,rain